“We would highly recommend Mark to any organization that needs experienced and affordable web development.”Tony Horling

 “After meeting with him the first time, we knew he was the man for the job!
 We would definitely recommend him!”Dr. Michael A. Ganz

 “Mark is a man of tremendous integrity, who does this work because he genuinely wants to help people.
 I recommend him without reservation.”Gregory Berg

 What types of websites do I build?

-Responsive: Since 2013, all websites I build are responsive, meaning that their sizing and layout are designed to adjust to whatever device a visitor is using — whether a smartphone, a tablet, a laptops or desktops.
-Responsive websites also show up more prominently in search results.
+All websites I build these days are mobile-responsive, meaning that their sizing and layout are designed to adjust to whatever device a visitor is using — whether a smartphone, a tablet, a laptop or desktop computer.
+Mobile-responsive websites also show up more prominently in search engine results.